 How can I get permanent residency in Spain

-To obtain permanent residency in Spain, you just need five years of residence in the country, and the primary condition is that, during those five years, you will not have been out of the country for more than ten months at a time.
-You must also hold onto your investments during the five-year period, and have a valid temporary residency permit throughout.
-To obtain Spanish citizenship, you must have legally resided in Spain for ten years.
+To obtain permanent residency in Spain, you must reside in the country for five years, and the primary condition is that, during those five years, you will not have been out of the country for more than ten months at a time.

-If you are considered a tax resident of Spain, you will be obligated to pay tax.
-However, a US–Spain tax treaty was originally signed in 1990 with an additional protocol signed in 2013, but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties, as well as increased tax information sharing between the two countries.
+If you are considered a Spanish tax resident, you must file a tax return and pay tax to the Spanish government.
+However, a US–Spain tax treaty was originally signed in 1990 with an additional protocol signed in 2013 but only ratified in 2019 that reduced withholding taxes on dividends, interest, and royalties and increased tax information sharing between the two countries.

 Where do most expats live in Spain?